-TRAC engenders College spirit in all students through the shared enjoyment of the outdoors of this, the greatest country in the world!
-The club organises trips to recreational activities such as paintball, go-karting and weekend ski trips.
+TRAC aims to engender College spirit in all students through the shared enjoyment of the outdoors of this, the greatest country in the world.
+This is achieved through the organisation of trips such as paintball, go-karting and weekend ski trips.

 The Wine Cellar is one of the oldest clubs at Trinity, and facilitates social events where members learn about and enjoy wine.
 They throw the biggest on-campus party of the year, Paraiso, and take smaller groups on a Winery Tour and Day at the Races.
 They also hold regular wine tutorials in the Wine Cellar, and hold the annual Wine Cellar champagne breakfast on V-Day.

 Resident students are encouraged to become involved with leadership and the management of a variety of committees that are critical to the rich and rewarding experience of residency.
 Committee membership is also a way for students to find their personal niche in College life and contribute to the sense of community that Trinity fosters.
 The work of the committees repeatedly demonstrates the capabilities of the students to hold quality events and operate effective clubs.